mrjbom/slab_allocator/README.md

 Pretty simple and was developed for my kernel, so it is supposed to be used on x86_64.
 It was also tested with regard to the parameters of this platform.

 ## How to use:
-Slab Allocator uses MemoryBackend to allocate and free memory.
-MemoryBackend must implement some functions, the list of required functions differs in different allocator configurations.
+Slab Allocator uses Memory Backend to allocate and free memory.
+Memory Backend must implement some functions, the list of required functions differs in different allocator configurations.

 Slab Size and Page Size | ObjectSizeType | Required Memory Backend Functions |
 | - | - | - |